MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorTensor_IsCpuData.md

 ---
 title: IMLOperatorTensor.IsCpuData method
-description: Indicates whether the memory used by the tensor is CPU-addressable. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorTensor.IsCpuData method.
+This method indicates whether the memory used by the tensor is CPU-addressable. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, IsCpuData